 Building a budget forces you to take a close look at your spending habits.
 You may notice that you’re spending money on things you don’t need.
-Do you honestly watch all 500 channels on your costly extended cable plan?
+Do you honestly watch all 500 channels on your costly, extended cable plan?
 Do you really need 30 pairs of black shoes?
-Budgeting allows you to rethink your spending habits and re-focus your financial goals.
+Budgeting allows you to rethink your spending habits and refocus on your financial goals.

-Once you’ve figured out how much money you need to stay afloat financially each month, it’s time to determine your actual income.
-Besides your regular salary, get an accurate picture by adding in any extra funds that come your way throughout the year, such as cash gifts, sale of items online or via garage sales, and don’t forget other income sources like alimony, child support, interest, dividends and rental income.
+Once you’ve figured out how much money you need to stay afloat financially each month, determine your actual income.
+Get an accurate picture by adding any extra funds that come your way throughout the year, such as cash gifts, sale of items online or via garage sales, in addition to your regular salary.
+Don’t forget other income sources such as alimony, child support, interest, dividends, and rental income.

-In order to determine realistic savings and debt payoff goals, you must find out if you have a budget shortfall or overage.
+In order to determine realistic savings and debt-payoff goals, you have to figure out if you have a budget shortfall or overage.
 Do this by subtracting your monthly expenses from your income.
-If you determine you’re making more money than you’re spending, congratulations.
-This amount can be earmarked for savings and to pay off debt.
+If you determine that you’re making more money than you’re spending, then congratulations!
+You can earmark the overage for savings as well as to pay off debt.

-Aim for sticking to your budget most of the time, and you’re bound to reach your financial goals.
-Breaking your budget occasionally is OK, providing you get right back on track as soon as possible.
+If you aim to stick to your budget most of the time, you’re bound to reach your financial goals.
+Breaking your budget occasionally is okay, provided that you get back on track as soon as possible.

 © 2019, Debt USA, All Rights Reserved.